ReesMorrison/NetlifyBlogThemes/content/post/2021-03-14-chanceadditional/ChanceAddl.md

 long shot (something that is not likely to succeed)
 lucky streak (concurrent fortunate outcomes)
 more by accident than by design (something happens purely by chance)
-murphy’s law (anything can possibly go wrong)
+Murphy’s law (anything can possibly go wrong)
 new lease on life (a chance to continue living/ a chance to get more enjoyment)
 nick of time (last possible moment)
 no such luck (something is unlikely to happen)